 All the schools on ToBecomeATeacher.org’s list below are committed to excellence and have proven themselves to be among the very best places to pursue an education degree in North Dakota.
 Find out which schools rank best at the bachelor’s and master’s levels in education and start the process of becoming a teacher in North Dakota now.

 Pathway 1: The first pathway is designed for current undergraduates.
 In this case, students complete a bachelor’s degree in education, which includes 22 semester hours of education coursework, 10 weeks of supervised teaching, 32 semester hours of coursework, specific to the major (e.g., elementary education, middle level education, or content-specific education at all grade levels).
 To receive a license, candidates must also write and pass the Praxis Core and applicable Praxis II exams.

 Pathway 2: Another common pathway to teacher licensure in North Dakota is to complete a bachelor’s degree followed by a master’s degree in education leading to teacher licensure and to then write and pass the state’s required Praxis exams.

 Pathway 3: Due to major teacher shortages statewide, in recent years, close to half of the teachers hired in North Dakota have been from out of state.
-To facilitate the recruitment and retention of out-of-state teachers, North Dakota has established reciprocal program, which is outlined on the North Dakota Education and Standards Practices Board.
+To facilitate the recruitment and retention of out-of-state teachers, North Dakota has established a reciprocal program, which is outlined on the North Dakota Education and Standards Practices Board.